ekcomputer/water-mask/README.md

 of the upper and lower n pixels of the image histogram, where n is a user-supplied multiple (f.minAreaFact) of the smallest water body size.

-# GorminThreshold.m
+### GorminThreshold.m

 Function to find plateau pts of decaying exponential histogram, as described in:
-O’Gorman, L. Binarization and Multithresholding of document Images Using Connectivity.
+Oï¿½Gorman, L. Binarization and Multithresholding of document Images Using Connectivity.
 CVGIP Graph.
 Model.
 Image Process.
-56, 494–506 (1994).
+56, 494ï¿½506 (1994).

 Hist_counts is input histogram/PMF (can be offset horizontally) plateaus is 1 x n vector of locations (usually just one) to binarize